vedantRaikar/PaloAlto-SkillBridge/DESIGN_DOCUMENTATION.md

 - Match skills with different wording but similar meaning (for example, "k8s" and "kubernetes").

 Where it is used:
-- Gap analysis, skill linking, and fallback skill mapping.
+- Gap analysis (Tier 4 fallback), skill linking, and fallback skill mapping.

 How it works in SkillBridge:
 - Skills are embedded into vector space using sentence-transformer embeddings.